Hubs-Foundation/hubs-cloud/README.md

 - Change the database max ACU capacity
 - Change the SSH keypair used by your servers

-Some things you should *not* update or change after the stack is created:
+Some things you should *not* update or change after the stack is created, and should leave as-is:

 - Your domains or mail settings
 - Everything under "Restore from Backup" section (to restore from a backup, see documentation below)